-I was doing some brushing up on my SEO techniques today by reading some modules that Shane, our boss and team leader, recommended.
+I was doing some brushing up on my search engine optimisation techniques today by reading some modules that Shane, our boss and team leader, recommended.
 Whilst giving them a read, one of the approved methods that they gave was to get some Fiverr guy to do paid commenting and follows on our social signals.

 I was so taken aback by the blatant black hat move that I decided to research if people still buy likes, comments and followers and expect it as something normal.
 People still do – and for different reasons as well.